idbrii/daveconfig/win/JoyToKey/Readme.txt

 keyboard strokes and mouse movements so that the target application works as you pre-configured!

-NOTE: On Windows Vista or 7, you may not be able to control some appli- cations due to enhanced security control.
+NOTE: On Windows Vista, 7, 8 or 10, you may not be able to control some applications due to enhanced security control.
 If you encounter such problems, try to launch JoyToKey.exe by opening right-click popup menu and selecting "Run As Administrator".

 2. KEY FEATURES